Knowledge is power

 At elite level, the smallest of things can make a difference.
 A slightly higher or lower pedal frequency.
 An extra training at height.
 Extending a movement or lifting a knee higher.

 To support elite athletes and coaches sports scientifically, we work with embedded scientists.
 Scientists who are specialized in biomechanics.
 Or exercise physiology.
 Embedded means that the scientists are closely involved with the practice of sports.
 Instead of operating from a university.
 The scientists have been scientifically educated.
 But with a practical character.
 They perform tests and measurements in order to follow the progress of elite athletes.
 For instance excercise tests or motion analyses.
 Optimising the jump shot technique or measuring the viewing habits.
 And they are concerned with various researches, in conjunction with knowledge institutions.

 As an elite athlete, you want to find out immediately after an exercise whether you have performed your tasks well.
 Whether you have followed the instructions of your coach properly.
 The sports scientists can provide this information.
 They use all sorts of test and measuring equipment to provide the coach and elite athletes with direct feedback.
 It enables the coach to adjust things right away.
-The sprint dashboard is a good example.
-Other tools used are the Optojump, time gates, high-speed cameras and balance boards.

 By working with embedded scientists, we ensure durable progress.
 By means of direct feedback throughout the training or test session.
 And by means of an elaborate analysis afterwards.
 This ensures that elite athletes and coaches are continuously updated on their progress.